atk4/data/docs/model.rst

     - afterUpdateQuery (query, statement)

-  - afterUpdate [only if existing record, model not reloaded yet]
+  - afterUpdate [only if existing record, model is reloaded]
   - afterInsert [only if new record, model not reloaded yet]

   - beforeUnload